 Medications currently undergoing evaluation include both locally applied and orally ingested agents.
-Among topical agents are immunosuppressants such as pimecrolimus and tacrolimus, and retinoids for the treatment of acne.
+Among topical agents are immunosuppressants such as pimecrolimus and tacrolimus and retinoids for the treatment of acne.
 Some oral medications include the antibiotics tetracycline and metronidazole and the retinoid isotretinoin.
-Trials of alpha blockers for the treatment of widespread redness are also underway.
-Ocular rosacea is another major area of research where medications that might help reduce the eye problems associated with rosacea are being studied.
+Trials of alpha-blockers for the treatment of widespread redness are also underway.
+Ocular rosacea is another major research area where medications that might help reduce the eye problems associated with rosacea are being studied.

 Several Cochrane reviews have assessed the therapies available for treating rosacea over the years.
-The conclusion of these reviews is that large, randomised trials are required before definitive recommendations can be put in place.
+These reviews conclude that large, randomized trials are required before definitive recommendations can be put in place.

-In 2013, the National Rosacea Society (NRS) awarded funding for two new studies as well as continuing their support for five ongoing studies.
-Chairman of the society’s medical advisory board, Dr Mark Dahl says that this research is now enabling a significantly improved understanding of the pathology behind rosacea and potential new therapies to target the disease process.
+In 2013, the National Rosacea Society (NRS) awarded funding for two new studies and continued their support for five ongoing studies.
+Chairman of the society’s medical advisory board, Dr. Mark Dahl says that this research is now enabling a significantly improved understanding of the pathology behind rosacea and potential new therapies to target the disease process.

 The new funding will support a study being conducted at the University of California-San Diego that will investigate whether inhibiting mast cell activity alleviates inflammation in individuals with rosacea.
 This follows a previous study, also funded by the NRS, that suggested mast cells located between the vascular system and the nervous system are the key to triggering the inflammation seen in this condition.

-These mast cells appear to have a number of receptors that can induce a wide range of cellular responses, including those that lead to rosacea symptoms.
-The research also showed that inflammation symptoms did not develop in mice that were treated with mast cell stabilizers.
-In the new study, the researchers will look at whether topical application of a mast cell stabilizer called cromolyn sodium does indeed alleviate symptoms.
-They will also investigate whether two enzymes (trypatase and chymotryptase) that are usually raised in patients with rosacea return to a normal level after the mast cell stabilizer is applied.
+These mast cells appear to have several receptors that can induce a wide range of cellular responses, including those that lead to rosacea symptoms.
+The research also showed that inflammation symptoms did not develop in mice treated with mast cell stabilizers.
+In the new study, the researchers will examine whether topical application of a mast cell stabilizer called cromolyn sodium does indeed alleviate symptoms.
+They will also investigate whether two enzymes (trypatase and chymotryptase) are usually raised in patients with rosacea return to a normal level after the mast cell stabilizer is applied.

 The new study will investigate whether inhibition of these pathways will block the effects that lead to symptoms.
-The study will also look at whether the effects of topical resveratrol and a fatty acid derivative will prevent inflammation symptoms.
+The study will also examine whether the effects of topical resveratrol and a fatty acid derivative will prevent inflammation symptoms.

-Surgical, laser and other techniques that can help remove excess skin across the face and nose are being studied for their efficacy and cosmetic outcomes.
-A non-laser light therapy technique called pulsed light therapy is also currently being used to evaluate the skin of rosacea patients for underlying causes of the condition and as a tool for treating complications such as thread veins and redness.
+Surgical, laser, and other techniques that can help remove excess skin across the face and nose are studied for their efficacy and cosmetic outcomes.
+A non-laser light therapy technique called pulsed light therapy is also currently being used to evaluate rosacea patients' skin for underlying causes of the condition and as a tool for treating complications such as thread veins and redness.